 ENTRY REQUIREMENTS: Math, reading, and grammar of 8th grade level or above with ability to use basic tools.
-Students must have high school diploma, GED completed or preparing for GED concurrently.
+Students must have high school diploma, high school equivalency, or be preparing for high school equivalency concurrently.

 EQUIPMENT USED: This course has a variety of computers available for student software labs and testing stations designed to give students with exposure to all possible systems.
 The lab includes printers, hubs, routers, switches and modems.
 Software library includes the array of Windows operating systems.
 A resource library provides students with a variety of perspectives from different technicians and authors.
 Software programs provide simulated lab exercises, exams, and video demonstrations of common PC Technician tasks.